Monster-ZeroX/YouTube-Premium-Student-Verification-Generator/README.md

 ## License

 This project is proprietary software by MonsterZeroX.
 Use of this software requires a valid license and is subject to specific usage limitations.
 See the [LICENSE](LICENSE) file for full details.
+For licensing inquiries or to purchase activation keys, please contact [MonsterZeroX](https://t.me/MonsterZeroX).

 ---